MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-initialize-model-clustering.md

 ##  List of modules

-The clustering category includes these modules:
+The clustering category includes this module:

-+ [K-Means Clustering](k-means-clustering.md): Configures and initializes a K-means clustering model
++ [K-Means Clustering](k-means-clustering.md): Configures and initializes a K-means clustering model.

 ### Related tasks

-To use a different clustering algorithm, or create  custom clustering model using R, see these topics:
+To use a different clustering algorithm, or create a custom clustering model by using R, see these topics:

 -   [Execute R Script](execute-r-script.md)